DEV Community

 Principle 3: View Composers for Cross-Cutting Data

-Every page on my site needs theme configuration — colours, fonts, menu items, social links, footer content.
-Passing this through every controller method is tedious and violates DRY.
+Every page on my site needs theme configuration — colors, fonts, menu items, social links, and footer content.
+Passing this through every controller method is tedious, error-prone, and violates the DRY principle.

 View Composers solve this cleanly: